meliu/zero/README.md

 zero
 ====

-A new style solution started from zero.
+A new frontend solution started from zero.

 1. zero.js
+2. zero-jquery.js
 2. zero.less